-Shami tree is called ‘Agni garbha’, one that holds fire in its core.
-But, doesn’t every tree hold fire?
-Why is only Shami tree called ‘agni garbha’.
-Other trees produce fire upon friction with with each other during hot summers in the presence of high winds.
-Whereas Shami tree log when churned with Peepal (ashwatth) tree log produces fire that is rightly apt to be used in all Vedic rituals involving Yajna.
-However, not all Shami trees can be used in this purpose.
-Only the Shami tree that gives birth to Peepal tree within itself can be used; and both the trees must both be growing together as one unit.
+Shami tree is known as ‘Agni Garbha’, one that holds fire in the core.
+Every tree holds some element of fire, however, only Shami tree named as ‘Agni Garba’.
+Other trees produce fire upon friction with each other during hot summers in the presence of high winds.
+Whereas, a Shami tree log when churned with Peepal (ashwatth) tree log produces fire that is rightly apt to be used in all Vedic rituals involving Yajna.
+Yet, not all Shami trees can be used in this purpose.
+Only the Shami tree that gives birth to Peepal tree within itself can be used.
+Both of these trees must both be growing together as one unit.
 The logs from such two trees become the right inputs to the desired output of the ‘Yajna’.